 - Tuition is $470 per hour ($484 per hour for new students entering in fall 2014).
 Financial aid is available.

-Oklahoma Christian University's MBA Program and School of Business Administration are accredited by the ACBSP (Association of Collegiate Business Schools and Programs).
-Oklahoma Christian University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools [NCA, 30 N. LaSalle St., #2400, Chicago, IL, 60602-2504 (800-621-7440) www.ncahigherlearningcommission.org].
+Oklahoma Christian University’s College of Business Administration is accredited by the ACBSP (Association of Collegiate Business Schools and Programs).
+Oklahoma Christian University is accredited by the Higher Learning Commission [HLC, 30 N. LaSalle St., #2400, Chicago, IL, 60602-2504 (800-621-7440) www.ncahigherlearningcommission.org].

 - Must have a college degree or be enrolled in last semester of college.

 - 30 hours of accounting completed or currently enrolled in.

 - Three hours each in Finance, Macroeconomics, and Microeconomics.

 - GMAT (450 minimum) or GRE test scores (285 minimum with at least a 3.0 on the written section) issued within the last five years.
 (This requirement can be waived if the cumulative undergraduate GPA was 3.25 or greater; if the cumulative undergraduate GPA was 3.0, and the student has five years of work experience; or if the student has successfully completed nine graduate hours with a B or better at an accredited university).

 - ACCOUNTING COURSES: Advanced Tax Accounting; Advanced Auditing and Professional Ethics; Advanced Financial Accounting; Accounting Research and Quantitative Techniques; Accounting Theory; Topics in Accounting